 8. Take a stroll into Notre Dame

 So you saw the famous cathedral on the tour, but don’t let that stop you from taking a couple extra minutes to venture inside.
 It’s much bigger than you think on the inside and made completely of off-white stone.
 It’s filled with large, stone arches and columns and beautiful rod-iron chandeliers.
 And of course, there are the majestic North and South stained glass Rose Windows.
-This cathedral is a must-see in the area.
 It’s also home to a number of movies, including the Disney classic The Hunchback of Notre Dame and Amélie.
 And for those more adventurous, feel free to climb up one of the bell towers to get a sweeping view of Paris.

 7. Shakespeare and Co.
 Cafe